 THE WORSHIPFUL THE MAYOR OF BOSTON

-Councillor Stephen Woodliffe was appointed Mayor of Boston on Monday 16 May 2016.
+Councillor Bernard Rush, also known as Brian, was appointed Mayor of Boston on Monday 15 May 2017.

-The Mayor’s wife, Mrs Catharine Woodliffe, will be the Mayoress.
+The Mayor’s wife, Mrs Jayne Rush, will be the Mayoress.

-The Mayor has appointed Cllr Maureen Dennis as his Deputy Mayor.
-Cllr Dennis was elected in 2003 representing the Old Leake and Wrangle Ward of the Borough and served as Mayor of Boston in 2009-10 and Deputy Mayor of Boston in 2011-12.
-Mrs Helen Staples is the Deputy Mayoress, who has also served as Deputy Mayor in 2009-10 and 2014-15.
+The Mayor has appointed Cllr Barrie Pierpoint as his Deputy Mayor.
+Cllr Pierpoint was elected in 2015 representing the Old Leake and Wrangle Ward of the Borough.
+Mrs June Petherick is the Deputy Mayoress.

 The Mayor’s nominated charities for the year are Sands (Stillbirth and neonatal death charity) and The Respite Association, a national charity with its headquarters at Bicker which provides support and respite breaks for those caring for someone with a disability or long-term or terminal illness.